Ryan Hewett at Unit London

 Ryan Hewett: The Garden

-For The Garden, Ryan Hewett’s third solo exhibition with Unit London, the artist has incorporated a myriad of geometric structures, depicting abstract figurative forms and isolated environments, drawing from human experience and the natural world.
+For The Garden, Ryan Hewett’s third solo exhibition with Unit London, the artist incorporated a myriad of geometric structures, depicting abstract figurative forms and isolated environments, drawing from human experience and the natural world.